 4.)
 Evolving in a highly isolated environment, the kiwi has remained virtually unchanged for over 8 million years!

 5.)
 Not having good eyesight, the kiwi can only see up to 6 feet at night and only 2 – 3 feet during the day.

 But wait, there’s more on the kiwi!

 6.)
 Kiwis are nocturnal (active at night) and almost exclusively rely on their very sensitive noses to look for food as their eyesight is so poor.

 7.)
 Kiwis are known for having a really bad temper and aggressively defending their territory.

 Did you know…?

-A kiwi’s body temperature is around 100 degrees F. This is approximately 2 degrees higher than humans and 2 degrees less than other birds.
+A kiwi’s body temperature is around 100°F. This is nearly 2°F higher than humans and 2°F less than other birds.

 10.)
 The female kiwi lays just one egg (2 – 3 times a year), but that’s enough, as this egg is 20% of the females body size.
 The male will tend to the egg till it hatches, in some species.
-The egg takes 2 and a half months to hatch.
+The egg takes 2.5 months to hatch!